 x = 160 m

 On sending an ultrasonic wave from a ship towards the bottom of a sea, the time interval between sending the wave and receiving it back is found to be 1.5 s.
-If the velocity of wave in sea water is 1400 m/s, find the depth of sea.
+If the velocity of the wave in seawater is 1400 m/s, find the depth of sea.

 Depth of the sea = (velocity × time) / 2